DiegoMero/react-capstone/README.md

 ## Acknowledgments

-- We got inspired by Microverse templates.
 - This template was inspired by Nelson Sakwa, and is under Creative Commons License.

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](./MIT.md) licensed.<br>
+The characters, scenarios and universe used in this project are created by Nintendo.